harsh183/harsh183/README.md

 ##### Mentor/Advice

-Feel free to email me at hrshdeep51@gmail.com if you're looking for advice with getting started with software, navigating higher education in the US or anything else you think I can help with.
+Feel free to email me if you're looking for advice with getting started with software, navigating higher education in the US or anything else you think I can help with.
 I'm very happy to talk to people and help them out.

 ##### Teaching Experience